 Provide a cost/benefit analysis summary for this project:

-Include all assumptions including changes to unit performance [efficiency, aux. power loads, etc.], impact on Maximum Net Dependable Capacity, grid interconnection/metering impacts, etc.
+Include all assumptions including changes to unit performance [efficiency, aux. power loads, etc.], impact on RMR Contract Capacity grid interconnection/metering impacts, etc.

 Describe the impacts on the Unit’s ability to perform its obligations under this Agreement if this project is not approved: